Sahbi-Jaouadi/Sahbi-Jaouadi/README.md

 - 👋 Hi,
 - 👀 I’m interested in Cybersecurity and Cloud Computing
-- 🌱 I’m currently preparing for the CompTIA Security+ certification and learning AWS
+- 🌱 I’m currently preparing for the CompTIA Security+ certification and learning Microsoft Azure
 - 💞️ I’m looking to collaborate on Cloud security
 - 📫 How to reach me: sabi.sec@free.fr